vst/www.thenegation.com/_posts/2014-12-25-the-quest-for-ultimate-e-reading-experience.md

 <!-- more -->

-## The Past and Our Betreyal
+## The Past and Our Betrayal

-Our ancestors have been travelling for months just to be able to read a book or a few pages remaning from it.
-To Alexandria, Baghdat, Samarkand...
+Our ancestors have been traveling for months just to be able to read a book or a few pages remaining from it.
+To Alexandria, Baghdad, Samarkand...
 From all around the known world then.
 Now, looking in what has 21st century technology has brought to us, I feel that we are betraying our ancestors by proving how we read lesser and lesser